Accounts Receivable Job Description: Top Duties and Qualifications

 Accounts receivable education and training requirements

-You may want to look for applicants who have completed a Certificate IV in Accounting and Bookkeeping or a Diploma of Accounting at TAFE or another registered training organisation.
+You may want to look for applicants who have completed a Certificate IV in Accounting and Bookkeeping or a Diploma of Accounting at a TAFE or another registered training organisation.
 Other applicants may have no formal qualification but have already gained some experience in the role.
 Who you choose to hire is ultimately down to your company culture and preferences.

 Accounts receivable salary expectations